amanpal108/stellar-hack-o-ween/client/README.md

-# Stellar Trade Flow - Frontend
+# Stellar Integra - Frontend

 ## Overview
 React-based frontend that provides an interactive UI for the agent-driven trade flow.